Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-gearing-up/text.md

 &nbsp;

 ## Writing The Prequisite Exploit
-Now that we have everything that we need in the */src*, we can start writting the code, first of all we want to import the contract that we are going to exploit
+Now that we have everything that we need in the */src*, we can start writting the code, first of all we want to import the contract that we are going to exploit &nbsp;
+&nbsp;

 ```solidity
 pragma solidity ^0.8.26;